Gaussian Approximation and Multiplier Bootstrap for Stochastic Gradient Descent: INTRODUCTION

 where $\Conv(\rset^{d})$ denotes the collection of convex subsets of $\rset^{d}$.
+The supremum in \eqref{eq:convex-distance-definiton} can be taken over different classes of sets, leading to various probability metrics.
+In particular, more restrictive classes such as rectangles give rise to metrics with logarithmic dependence on the dimension $d$ (see, e.g., \citep{kojevnikov2022berry, Chernozhukov2013}).
+The choice of the class of sets is often driven by the needs of a particular application and may affect the dependence of the resulting bounds on the dimension $d$.
+In particular, even for normal approximation of linear statistics, the dimensional dependence may vary depending on the chosen class.
+Results for convex distance can be found in \citep{bentkus2004}, while results for rectangles are available in \citep{kojevnikov2022berry, Chernozhukov2013}.

-The authors of \cite{shao2022berry} derive Berry-Esseen-type bounds for $\kolmogorov(\sqrt{n}\Sigma_{n}^{-1/2}(\bar{\theta}_{n} - \thetas), \gauss(0,\Id_d))$, where $\Sigma_n$ is the covariance matrix of the linearized counterpart of \eqref{eq:sgd_recursion_main}, see precise definitions below in \eqref{eq:sigma_n_def} .
+\citet{shao2022berry} derive Berry-Esseen-type bounds for $\kolmogorov(\sqrt{n}(\bar{\theta}_{n} - \thetas), \gauss(0,\Sigma_{n}))$, where $\Sigma_n$ is the covariance matrix of the linearized counterpart of \eqref{eq:sgd_recursion_main}; see the precise definition below in \eqref{eq:sigma_n_def}.
 We complement this result with the rates of convergence in \eqref{eq:CLT_fort}.
-Interestingly, we also provide the lower bound on the convex distance $\kolmogorov(\sqrt{n}(\bar{\theta}_{n} - \thetas),\gauss(0,\Sigma_{\infty}))$, which indicates, that for some choice of step sizes $\alpha_k$ in \eqref{eq:sgd_recursion_main}, the normal approximation by $\gauss(0,\Sigma_{\infty})$ is less accurate, compared to normal approximation with other covariance matrix, in particular, with $\Sigma_n$.
-This effect has been previously observed in the bootstrap method for \iid\ observations without the context of gradients methods, see \cite[Theorem 3.11]{shao1995jackknife}.
+We also establish a lower bound on the convex distance $\kolmogorov(\sqrt{n}(\bar{\theta}_{n} - \thetas), \gauss(0,\Sigma_{\infty}))$.
+This result shows that, for certain step-size sequences $\alpha_k$ in \eqref{eq:sgd_recursion_main}, the Gaussian approximation with covariance $\Sigma_{\infty}$ is less accurate than an approximation based on another covariance, in particular $\Sigma_n$.
+A similar phenomenon has been reported in the bootstrap literature for \iid\ data outside the context of gradient methods; see \citep[Theorem~3.11]{shao1995jackknife}.